Causal Effect Estimation under Networked Interference without Networked Unconfoundedness Assumption: Experiments

-\textbf{Correctness of Representation Learning} To validate the correctness of our representation learning method, We conduct experiments in the simulated dataset and visualize the recovered latent confounders $\hat U^i, \hat U^c, \hat U^n$ with ground-true $ U^i, U^c, U^n$ in Figure \ref{fig: recovered latent}.
-And we calculate the MCC results in Table \ref{tab: mcc}.
-The result shows that the recovered latent confounders are highly correlated with the ground-true latent confounders, with very high MCC values.
-This indicates that our method can correctly recover the latent confounders, which validates the correctness of Theorem \ref{theorem:recover latent}.
+To validate the correctness of our representation learning method, we conduct experiments in the simulated dataset and visualize the recovered latent confounders $\hat U^i, \hat U^c, \hat U^n$ alongside ground-truth ones $ U^i, U^c, U^n$ in Figure \ref{fig: recovered latent}.
+We also report the corresponding Matthews Correlation Coefficient (MCC) results in Table \ref{tab: mcc}.
+As shown in Figure \ref{fig: recovered latent}, the diagonal scatter plots (top-left, middle, and bottom-right) show strong alignments, indicating that each recovered latent confounder ($\hat{U}^i, \hat{U}^c, \hat{U}^n$) closely corresponds to its ground-truth counterpart ($U^i, U^c, U^n$).
+In contrast, the off-diagonal scatter plots exhibit no obvious correlation, suggesting that the latent factors are well disentangled.
+Similar findings are reflected in the MCC results in Table \ref{tab: mcc}, where the corresponding recovered and ground-truth confounders show high correlation, while the non-corresponding ones do not.
+These results confirm that the proposed representation learning method effectively recovers the latent confounders, in line with the theoretical identifiability guarantees.